Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_message.md

 ### Construct a pass-through message

 A special type of message provided by the SDK, namely CMD, will not store db, nor will it be pushed through APNS, similar to a command-type message.
 For example, if your server wants to notify the client to perform specific operations, you can ask the server and the client to agree on a certain field in advance, and when the client receives the agreed field, perform a certain special operation.
-In addition, actions beginning with "em\_" and "easemob::" are internal reserved fields, so be careful not to use them

 ``` objc
 /*!